-David Asch, MD, MBA, Executive Director of the Penn Medicine Center for Health Care Innovation (left) and Michael Detsky, MD, a Health Policy Research post-doctoral student were part of one of the tournament's two winning teams.
+David Asch, MD, MBA, Perelman School of Medicine Professor of Medicine and Executive Director of the Penn Medicine Center for Health Care Innovation (left) and Michael Detsky, MD, a Health Policy Research post-doctoral student were part of one of the tournament's two winning teams.

 The first was titled "Time Limited VISA Card."
 As a recruitment incentive, it proposed offering potential behavioral study participants a prepaid VISA card with a set expiration date.
 The expectation was that this could be used in a variety of ways that might create a greater sense of urgency for participation.

 Winning concepts The VISA Card team consisted of David Asch, MD, MBA, Executive Director of Penn Medicine Center for Health Care Innovation; Scott Halpern, MD, PhD, MBE, CHIBE Deputy Director; Michael Detsky, MD, Health Policy Research post-doctoral student; Ashley Kraybill, Research Coordinator, Penn's Alzheimers Disease Center; Yiwei Zhang, Wharton Applied Economics PhD student; Tori Ulrich, CHIBE Clinical Research Coordinator; and Hencheng Dai, Wharton PhD student, Operations and Information Management.